jozskagyerek72/ProjektMunka_Frontend/README.md

 ### **HR Module**
 - Activate/deactivate workers.
 - View all employees and their analytics.
-- Choosable database schemas are accessible to admins
+- Choosable database schemas and the tests page are accessible to admins

 ### **Cloud & Security**
 - Real-time cloud storage for accessibility.